SeanTangney/cul/README.md

 - [Derry V Galway](https://www.skysports.com/gaa/gaelic-football/news/30553/12646017/derry-and-galway-flying-as-opportunity-knocks-in-all-ireland-semi-final-peter-canavan-column)

 ### Tutorials
-- I used the boutique ado tutorials for help.
+- I used the code institute tutorials and boutique ado tutorials for help.
 - I used [CodeWithStein](https://www.youtube.com/c/CodeWithStein) tutorials for help with general django and blog problems.
 - I used [StackOverflow](https://stackoverflow.com/) when debugging.